helix-editor/helix/book/src/install.md

 mklink /D runtime "<helix-repo>\runtime"
 ```

+An alternative runtime directory can be used by setting the `HELIX_RUNTIME` environment variable.
-If you plan on keeping the repo locally, an alternative to copying/symlinking
+If you plan on keeping the repo locally, an alternative to copying/symlinking runtime files is
-runtime files is to set `HELIX_RUNTIME=/path/to/helix/runtime`
+to set `HELIX_RUNTIME=/path/to/helix/runtime` (`HELIX_RUNTIME=$PWD/runtime` if you're in the
-(`HELIX_RUNTIME=$PWD/runtime` if you're in the helix repo directory).
+helix repo directory).

+When Helix finds multiple runtime directories it will search through them for files in the
+following order:

+1. `runtime/` sibling directory to `$CARGO_MANIFEST_DIR` directory.
+2. `runtime/` subdirectory of OS-dependent user config directory.
+3. `$HELIX_RUNTIME`.
+4. `runtime/` subdirectory of path to Helix executable.

+This order also sets the priority for selecting which file will be used if multiple runtime
+directories have files with the same name.

 To use Helix in desktop environments that supports [XDG desktop menu](https://specifications.freedesktop.org/menu-spec/menu-spec-latest.html), including Gnome and KDE, copy the provided `.desktop` file to the correct folder: